OpenConext/Stepup-Deploy/README.md

 1. `.../Stepup-Build/stepup-build.sh Stepup-SelfService`
    This creates a tarball (e.g. `Stepup-SelfService-develop-20150223143536Z-6ef51b629bc968218b582605894445b857927a4d.tar.bz2`) in the current directory
 2. `.../Stepup-Deploy/scripts/deploy.sh Stepup-SelfService-develop-20150223143536Z-6ef51b629bc968218b582605894445b857927a4d.tar.bz2 -l "app*" -i <some environment>/inventory`
-   This deploys the tarball the hosts in the referenced inventory with a name starting with "app".
+   This deploys the tarball to the hosts in the referenced inventory with a name starting with "app".

 [keyczar]: http://www.keyczar.org "www.keyczar.org"